mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/lts/lts_library.rst

 Introduction
 ============
 The LTS library provides data structures and methods to handle *labelled transition systems* (LTS).
+There are derived classes for probabilistic LTSs.
+There is also a separate class of traces, which are essentially LTSs consisting of a single trace.
+Traces are not probabilistic.

-LTS's can be created, transfered from and to file and transformed by for instance a bisimulation reduction, determinisation or the removal of unreachable states.
+LTSs can be created, transfered from and to file and transformed by for instance a bisimulation reduction, determinisation or the removal of unreachable states.